Resolved Case

 NAACP New York State Branches v.
 Phillips et. al.

-Outten & Golden, alongside the Lawyers’ Committee for Civil Rights Under Law and NAACP attorney James Meyerson, represented fourteen New York metropolitan area branches of the NAACP in a class action challenging employers’ use of major job search platforms to post listings with blanket bans on applicants with felony convictions, in violation of the New York City Human Rights Law and the Fair Chance Act.
+Outten & Golden, the Lawyers’ Committee for Civil Rights Under Law and NAACP attorney James Meyerson represented the NAACP in a class action challenging employers’ use of job search platforms to post listings with blanket bans on applicants with felony convictions.

 Filed in June 2015, the class action targeted employers that posted allegedly illegal job listings, including Phillips Electronics and NTT Data, and their “enablers,” including Monster, ZipRecruiter, and Indeed.